himmih/cluedo/README.md

 # cluedo
-cluedo for skpe playing
+cluedo webapp for playing with skype.
+You need board, persons, dice and no cards.

-this is the flask project
+This is the flask (http://flask.pocoo.org) project.

+Install

+python hello.py

+Every persons have to open http://<yourserver:5000